 Without a good latch, it will be almost impossible to feed your baby by breast.

 This is the very reason that a lot of women give up on breastfeeding so early on in their journey.

 If you do want to learn and understand more about breastfeeding, I can’t recommend this course from Milkology enough.

 I have taken it myself and there is a wealth of information in there that will teach you everything that you need to know about breastfeeding.

 The course will teach you everything from getting a good latch to the benefits of breastfeeding and knowing what to expect from your babies diaper and knowing how to store breast milk.

-It really is worth the money if you want to have a good shot at successfully breastfeeding your baby.
+It really is worth the investment if you want to have a good shot at successfully breastfeeding your baby.

 Choosing to breastfeed is never going to be the easiest option but it is so worth it if you get the opportunity to do so.